Jalen-Foreman/code-every-day/README.md

 **Thoughts**: It's cool to realize how much recursion can improve the time complexitity of a function and once you understand it, it can greatly improve your coding ability.

 **Link(s) to work**: [https://github.com/Jalen-Foreman/code-every-day/blob/master/quickSort.js]

+### Day 21: October 31, 2021

+**Today's Progress**: Just learned the implementation of radix sort.

+**Thoughts**: I did 95% of the psuedocode by myself and the rest was articulated from the solution.
+Overall this implementation made me realized all the slick ways you can minimize how many lines of code you need to use.

+**Link(s) to work**: [https://github.com/Jalen-Foreman/code-every-day/blob/master/radix.js]